ClintKan/C5_Calculator/README.md

 The is a simple bash-based command-line calculator that allows users to perform basic arithmetic
 operations: addition, subtraction, multiplication, and division.
 The script prompts the user to input two integers and select an operation to perform on these numbers.
-Integers are either negative or positive whole numbers.
+Integers are either negative, a zero, or positive whole numbers.

 ## How It Works